Table of contents

 Many beginners actually believe they won’t get stung.
 But so far, I’ve never met a beekeeper who hasn’t.
 And if you’re anything like me, you don’t get stung when you most expect it, but when you’re taking off your suit, putting away equipment, opening a door, watering the lawn, or just minding your own business.

-Pressure from unhappy neighbors
+Pressure to quit comes from unhappy neighbors

-You may think honey bees are the coolest things ever, but there are many who don’t agree.
+You may think honey bees are the coolest thing ever, but there are many who don’t agree.
 Panicky neighbors who fear for their children (it’s always the children, never themselves) can raise all kinds of trouble.
 They may even have lawyers who draft blizzards of paperwork.
 You may have remembered to check your local ordinances, but did you read your homeowner’s agreement?
 Therein lies the real problem.

 It’s easy to underestimate the varroa problem